Trombone Mute Types

 trombone pixie mute

 The pixie mute is a small, uniquely shaped mute that is designed to alter the tone quality of the instrument.
-The pixie mute is excellent for creating a brighter, more nasal sound, and is often used in jazz, often in combination with a plunger.
+The pixie mute is excellent for creating a brighter, more nasal sound, and is often used in jazz, in combination with a plunger (and a microphone).

 Hat Mute (Derby Mute)